r-devel/translations/Weblate-server.md

 Currently @daroczig and @MichaelChirico have admin access to Weblate, both in the web UI and via SSH.

+In case of any questions, reach out to them on the R-devel Slack's `#core-translation` channel, pinging both their usernames.

 To add a new admin in the Weblate app:

 1. Go to the [Users page](https://translate.rx.studio/manage/users)